Takeko33/NewsCollector/README.md

 # NewsCollector
-a collector that collect news on several website
+a collector that collect news from several websites